Sepehr-Sohrabi/OptiTruss/README.md

 # ⚙️ 120-Bar Truss Optimization

 This project tackles a well-known and challenging problem in **structural optimization**: the **120-bar truss**.
 The primary goal is to **minimize the total weight** of the structure while satisfying mechanical and geometric constraints.

+P.S.
+OptiTruss is a little project of mine and I don't care what you guys will use it for and how you'll use it.
+So enjoy and have fun!
+Sepehr Sohrabi

 ---